mohammedzemouli/mohammedzemouli/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning fullstack web development
 - 📫 How to reach me : on x =>@zemoulimouh  email => emymouh@gmail.com
-- 😄 Pronouns: english,some spanish,some japanize
+- 😄 language: english,some spanish,some japanize